grahamcarman/docs/astro/deploy-dags.md

 astro deploy --dags
 ```

-## Disable DAG-only deploys on a Deployment
+## Enable / disable DAG-only deploys on a Deployment

+On Astro Hosted, DAG-only deploys are enabled by default for all Deployments.
+On Astro Hybrid, you must enable them manually for each Deployment.

-If you have Workspace Admin permissions, you can turn off DAG-only deploys for a Deployment at any time.
+If you have Workspace Admin permissions, you can enable or disable DAG-only deploys for a Deployment at any time.
+After you disable DAG-only deploys and trigger a code deploy:

+- Any changes to your DAG code are deployed as part of your Astro project Docker image.
+- Your Deployment no longer includes Azure Blob Storage or DAG downloading sidecars.
+- In the Cloud UI, your Deployment **DAG bundle version** will not update when you deploy code.

 To determine if turning off DAG-only deploy functionality is the right choice for your organization, contact [Astronomer support](https://cloud.astronomer.io/support).

-Before you disable DAG-only deploys on a Deployment, ensure the following:
+Before you enable or disable DAG-only deploys on a Deployment, ensure the following:

 - You have access to the latest version of your Deployment's Astro project.
 - You can update your Deployment using the Astro CLI.

 :::warning

-Carefully read and complete all of the following steps to ensure that your Deployment is not disrupted by disabling this feature.
-Crucially, you must trigger an image deploy to your Astro Deployment using `astro deploy` immediately after you disable the DAG-only deploy feature.
+Carefully read and complete all of the following steps to ensure that your Deployment is not disrupted by disabling or enabling DAG-only deploys.
+Crucially, you must trigger an image deploy to your Astro Deployment using `astro deploy` immediately after you apply the setting.
 If you don't, your DAGs will be not be available in the Airflow UI until you update your Deployment.

 :::

-1. Run the following command to turn off DAG-only deploys:
+1. To turn off DAG-only deploys, run the following command:

     ```sh
     astro deployment update --dag-deploy disable
+    ```

+    To turn on DAG-only deploys, run the following command:

+    ```sh
+    astro deployment update --dag-deploy enable
     ```

 2. Run the following command to deploy all of the files in your Astro project as a Docker image: